Raymond A. Spruance: Midway

 At 0530 June 4, a scout plane from Midway sighted the Kido Butai; however, the scout only reported sighting "(t)wo carriers and battleships," and giving course and speed.
 Since US intelligence had reported the possibility that the Kido Butai would be operating in two separate task forces, that meant that Fletcher only knew the location of half of the carrier force.
 Armed with this information, Fletcher ordered Spruance to launch a strike at the Japanese with Enterprise and Hornet while holding Yorktown in reserve in case the other Japanese carriers were discovered.
 Since the Japanese planes were returning from the Midway strike, Spruance ordered that his strike be launched without delay so as to maximize the chances that the Japanese carriers would be caught while landing planes or spotting the next wave.
 In this state the Japanese carriers would be extremely vulnerable.
-Furthermore, Spruance ordered that the air squadrons fly directly to their targets before assembling every squadron into a proper formation, gambling that the attacks would leave the enemy carriers in disarray and delay the launching of their own counterstrike.
-Though this gamble paid off, Enterprise air squadrons would pay a heavy price, flying in piecemeal and mostly without fighter escort.
+Unfortunately, the launch plan for TF 16's strike groups had been conceived poorly.
+Aboard both carriers the escort fighters--the planes with the shortest range--were spotted so as to take off first, followed by the dive bombers and some of the torpedo bombers.
+Because of limitations in deck space, it had not been possible to spot the remainder of the torpedo planes on deck, but Capt.
+Browning wanted them to be included in the strike groups; so he ordered that the planes on deck be launched and then made to circle overhead, consuming fuel, until the remaining planes could be hoisted up to the flight deck and sent up to join them.
+Spruance, believing that the spotting and launch of the additional planes was taking too long (and putting the circling planes at risk of fuel exhaustion), decided to intervene, ordering that the squadrons that were circling depart for their targets before the strike group could form up properly, gambling that by doing so the attacks would arrive in time to disrupt the enemy carriers as they prepared to launch their own counterstrike.
+Though this gamble paid off, Enterprise air squadrons would pay a heavy price, flying in piecemeal, low on fuel, and mostly without fighter escort.